checkly/terraform-provider-checkly/docs/resources/checkly_snippet.md

 }
 ```

-Or using terraform local file provider
+Or using local file provider

 ```terraform
 data "local_file" "snippet-script" {